kristofsajdak/hapi-rx-sse/README.md

 # **hapi-rx-sse**

-Stream Rxjs Observable values over SSE using Hapi.
+Stream Rxjs Observable values as SSE using Hapi.

 [![Build Status](https://travis-ci.org/kristofsajdak/hapi-rx-sse.svg?branch=master)](https://travis-ci.org/kristofsajdak/hapi-rx-sse)

-This tiny lib takes care of setting the appropriate Content-Type and Response headers, and streams back [RxJs](https://github.com/Reactive-Extensions/RxJS) Observable values to the client with the correct SSE payload format.
+Hapi-rx-sse is a tiny lib which can be used inside a route handler to stream out data as Server Sent Events (SSE).

+Any [RxJs](https://github.com/Reactive-Extensions/RxJS) Observable can be used as the source of event data, which allows for interesting composition.
+For example the source Observable could encapsulate a Kafka, RabbitMQ, Redis consumer... or any other thing which is capable of emitting events.

+The composable nature of RxJs allows us to add mappers, filters and buffers to the source Observable, so that we can transform the data into the expected SSE payload, filter and enrich the content in an efficient way.

 ## Installation